mtumilowicz/zio2-fiber-workshop/README.txt

 * Using ZIO#forkDaemon, the effect is fork into a new fiber attached to the global scope.
 This means that the forked fiber will continue to run when the previous fiber that executed the returned effect terminates.

 ### join
+* If the fiber already succeeded with its value when interrupted, then ZIO returns an instance of Exit.Success[A], an Exit.Failure[Cause.Interrupt] otherwise
+  * Unlike interrupting a thread, interrupting a fiber is an easy operation
+  * Interrupting a fiber simply tells the Executor that the fiber must not be scheduled anymore
+  * As the name suggests, an uninterruptible fiber will execute till the end even if it receives an interrupt signal.
+* ZIO fibers don’t block any thread during the waiting associated with the call of the join method
 * fork means run in the background; join means wait for a result
 * ZIO fibers provide the join method to wait for the termination of a fiber:
     ```